2013–14 BYU–Hawaii Seasiders men's basketball team

-The 2013–14 BYU–Hawaiʻi Seasiders men's basketball team will represent BYU-Hawaiʻi in the 2013–14 NCAA Division II college basketball season.
-This will be head coach Ken Wagner's twenty-fourth season at BYU-Hawaiʻi.
-The Seasiders are members of the Pacific West Conference and will play their home games at the George Q. Cannon Activities Center.
+The 2013–14 BYU–Hawaiʻi Seasiders men's basketball team represented BYU-Hawaiʻi in the 2013–14 NCAA Division II college basketball season.
+This was head coach Ken Wagner's twenty-fourth season at BYU-Hawaiʻi.
+The Seasiders were members of the Pacific West Conference and played their home games at the George Q. Cannon Activities Center.

 2013–14 media

 The Seasiders will have every home game televised in various fashions.
 All home games will be shown on BYUtv or on the BYU-Hawaiʻi Seasiders Livestream Channel.
 All road games will have an internet audio broadcast available through BYU-Hawaiʻi Radio, and some road games will be streamed online through the opposition's online video providers.
 D2 teams can also appear on CBS Sports Network as part of the D2 game of the week.